Sevin Beg Khanzada

 Sevin Beg Khanzada (c.
-1360 – 1411) also known as Khanzada, was a princess of the Sufi dynasty, the ruling Turco-Mongol dynasty of Khwarezm, and daughter-in-law twice-over to the Central Asian conqueror Timur through her marriages to his sons Jahangir and Miran Shah.
+1360 – 1411), also known as Khanzada, was a princess of the Sufi dynasty, the ruling Turco-Mongol dynasty of Khwarezm, and daughter-in-law twice-over to the Central Asian conqueror Timur through her marriages to his sons Jahangir and Miran Shah.
 Through her maternal grandfather Jani Beg, she was a direct descendant of Genghis Khan.

 Early life

 Khanzada was a member of the Sufi Dynasty, descended from the Mongol Qongirat tribe.
 Her parents were the nobleman Aq Sufi and his wife, the Mongol princess Shakar Beg.
 Though originally named Sevin Beg, Khanzada received her more famous nickname (literally meaning "born of a Khan") in reference to her maternal grandfather, the Khan of the Golden Horde, Jani Beg, a descendant of Genghis Khan.

 Marriage to Jahangir

 In the 1350s, Khanzada's uncle Husayn Sufi captured the former Chagatai province of Khwarezm, making him the first ruler of the new Sufi dynasty.
 Timur, who had laid claim to the whole of the Chagatai Khanate, used this seizure as a pretext to demand, and later invade Sufi's domains in 1372.
 Husayn was forced into retreat by the assault and died a few days later.
 His brother and successor, Yusuf Sufi, requested a truce with Timur, who agreed on the condition that Khanzada be given in marriage to his son Jahangir.
 Yusuf agreed, promising to send Khanzada whenever the order would be given, at which point Timur withdrew.

 However, a noble named Sultan Mahmud Khattalani, whose father had been executed by Timur, fled to Yusuf Sufi and convinced him to renege on the truce.
 Sufi launched an attack on Timurid lands by assaulting the city of Kath.
 Timur, after wintering in his capital, marshalled a large army in response and marched towards Khwarezm.
 As the army approached, Yusuf, in an attempt to placate Timur, sent the emperor emissaries and gifts.
 The latter agreed to halt the invasion, but demanded that Khanzada be dispatched for the marriage as soon as possible.

 That spring, Khanzada was sent to Timur's capital of Samarqand with a large procession carrying gifts, including gems, precious metals, silks and tapestries.
 She was escorted by a retinue of handmaidens and mounted soldiers, while she herself rode veiled on a white camel.
 She was greeted by an entourage sent by the emperor, which included nobles, generals, Qadis, Sayyids and Ulamas.
 The city had been decorated for the occasion, and after a procession through the streets, she and Jahangir were married at a time which had been deemed auspicious by astrologers.

-Khanzada and Jahangir had two children during their marriage; Muhammad Sultan Mirza and Yadigar Sultan Begum.
+Khanzada and Jahangir had two children during their brief marriage; Muhammad Sultan Mirza and Yadigar Sultan Begum.
 However, Jahangir died of illness only two years after their wedding.
 Subsequently, Timur had Khanzada remarried to Jahangir's younger brother Miran Shah in 1383.